gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction2.md

 Even operators such as `+`, `-`, `*` are functions.
 In their common form, as used in the example above, they are known as _infix operators_ because they sit in an expression with one parameter to the operator's left and one to the right.
-By placing such operators inside brackets they become _prefix operators_ with their parameters following the operator just like your own functions.
+By placing such operators inside brackets, they become _prefix operators_ with their parameters following the operator just like your own functions.
 The following functions are equivalent to each other:

 ```elm {l raw}